YogliB/dev-toolkit-mcp/README.md

 }
 ```

-Then use tools like `/memory-save name=activeContext content="..."`
+Then use tools like:

+- `/memory-activeContext` with `{ "action": "update", "content": "..." }`
+- `/memory-list` to see all 6 core files
+- `/memory-init` to create initial templates

 ### Cursor